/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 Exporting VST Presets to the Working Directory

-If you want to save your VST preset for the first time, you might be tempted to use Save Program or Save Program As...
-The save functions only allow you to save in the default location for VST presets.
-However, the default location is scanned by the MediaBay and is therefore not the adequate location for working directories.
+If you want to save your VST preset for the first time, you might be tempted to use Save Program or Save Program As.
+However, the save functions only allow you to save programs in the default location for VST presets.
 The export function allows you to choose the location freely.
-You must use Export Program as VST3 Preset... at least once to export your VST preset to the working directory.
+You must use Export Program as VST3 Preset at least once to export your VST preset to the working directory.
 After loading the exported VST preset from the working directory, you can save your VST preset using the Save Program command or the export function.
 Save Program will not ask for a location or file name if the preset was loaded from the working directory.

 To achieve relative paths for your VST preset: